GNUWorldChannel/PayasOS-20.04.1/README.md

 <p style="text-align:center;"><img src="https://github.com/GNUWorldChannel/PayasOS-20.04.1/blob/main/logo-final.png" alt="PayasOS 20.04.1 by y2k and ARI3L"></p>

+JUNE, 2021: We added Ubuntu 21.04.0 as VM with all PRE-REQUISITES installed.
+It means, you need to install ircu + gnuworld + cservice-web but isn´t necesary follow the entire guide.
+Just download de ircu part, compile, configure and run it.
+Same thing for gnuworld.
+Use PayasOS same users and passwords.

+Request us access via: https://drive.google.com/file/d/15TmOw-xQ6H8bpM_7Y1T-02k6KHl3uudY/view?usp=sharing

 # PayasOS-20.04.2 server WITH cservice-web.
 (05/2021)

 Note: We added to the IPR these range: 192.168.1.0/24 - 192.168.100.0/24 - 10.0.0.0/24 - 127.0.0.0/24